Find Trade Colleges

 Women make up 23% of the culinary arts majors at the school.

-You’ll be in good company if you decide to attend Paul Smiths College of Arts and Science.
-It ranked #3 on our 2023 Most Popular Culinary Arts Bachelor’s Degree Trade Schools in New York list.
-Located in the rural area of Paul Smiths, Paul Smith's College is a private not-for-profit college with a fairly small student population.
+Out of the 5 schools in New York that were part of this year’s ranking, Paul Smiths College of Arts and Science landed the # 3 spot on the list.
+Located in the rural area of Paul Smiths, Paul Smith's College is a private not-for-profit college with a small student population.

 Of the 9 students majoring in culinary arts at Paul Smith's College, 44% are male and 56% are female.

-The in-demand bachelor’s degree programs at SUNY Cobleskill helped the school earn the #4 place on this year’s ranking of the most popular culinary arts schools in New York.
+A rank of #4 on this year’s list means SUNY Cobleskill is a great place for culinary arts students working on their bachelor’s degree.
 Located in the distant town of Cobleskill, SUNY Cobleskill is a public college with a small student population.

 About 58% of the students majoring in culinary arts at the school are women while 42% are male.